czajkowskis/AI_Guardians/README.md

 # TODO

-# John
-1. ~Fill stock images~
-2. ~Fix questions corrections~
-3. Save results
+Fix results layout

-4. # Szymon
-5. 1.
-Add slides to the results page
+Add slides to results
-   2. Fix the layout
+Add real images
+Show the pics with the correct category